Key Takeaways

 Fees are one of the most important variables investors can control.
 Performance is never guaranteed.
 But fees are.

-ETF fees cover the day-to-day cost of running the fund which includes portfolio management, operating expenses and taxes, and they show up in the MER as a percentage of your investment.
+ETF fees cover the day-to-day cost of running the fund, which includes portfolio management, operating expenses and taxes, and they show up in the MER as a percentage of your investment.

 If everything else is equal, the MER can be a key factor.
 Operating expenses are deducted directly from an ETF’s assets, which reduces overall investor returns.
 A lower MER means a lower cost of ownership.
-Over time those costs compound, creating a meaningful impact on long-term total returns.
+Over time, those costs compound, creating a meaningful impact on long-term total returns.

 That’s why fee comparison matters.
 Low cost is a major attraction when considering a particular ETF, and the evidence is clear that lower-fee funds tilt the odds toward better long-term outcomes.